abdelazizSalah/ICS_Labs/readme.md

 # ICS_Labs

 ## Overview
-ICS_Labs is a collection of hands-on network security exercises.
+ICS_Labs is a collection of hands-on labs for different cybersecurity approaches.

 ## Structure
 - `Brute_forcing/` - cryptanalysis examples and brute force of keys and different cryptosystems.